mlim1972/micronaut-boilerplate/README.md

 - [README.md](README.md).
 This file was updated to add information about Flyway
 - [run-mysql](run-mysql.sh).
 Updated the pull of MySQL version to v8 since 5.7 is no longer supported by Flyway
+- [setenv.sh](setenv.sh).
+Updated the MYSQL URL to include a new parameter needed to connect to the MYSQL v8.0.
+The parameter is **'allowPublicKeyRetrieval=true'**
 - [/domain/Role](src/main/groovy/com/example/domain/Role.groovy).
 This class was updated to add the following annotation **@EqualsAndHashCode**.
 This annotation is used to generate the equals and hashcode methods